T-Canfield/JavaScriptLearning/dom/README.md

 The calculator also features a A/C button which clears all values entered into the calculator up to the point of the button being pressed.

-And also features a +/- button which converts the number currently being entered into the calculator to either positive or negative.
+And also features a +/- button which converts the number currently being entered into the calculator from positive to negative or negative to positive.